1958–59 Beşiktaş J.K. season

 The 1958–59 season was the club's 40th official season and their 56th year in existence.
-The club participated in the final season of the İstanbul Football League finishing in 5th place, behind Fenerbahçe, Galatasaray, Karagümrük and İstanbulspor.
+The club participated in the final season of the Istanbul Football League finishing in 5th place, behind Fenerbahçe, Galatasaray, Karagümrük and İstanbulspor.
 By finishing in the top 8, the team qualified for the inaugural season of the new national league; Turkish First Football League.
 By winning the Turkish Federation Cup a season ago Beşiktaş qualified for the European Cup, but lost to Real Madrid 1-3 on aggregate (0-2 away, 1-1 home) in the first round.
 Real Madrid however would go on to win the cup for a 4th time.
 Beşiktaş was placed into the "White Group" along with Fenerbahçe, Altay, Izmirspor, Ankaragücü, Hacettepe, Beykoz and İstanbulspor.
 Beşiktaş finished 2nd place behind Fenerbahçe missing the final match, where Fenerbahçe would beat Galatasaray for the title.

-İstanbul Football League
+Istanbul Football League

-Beşiktaş played in the final season of the İstanbul Football League.
+Beşiktaş played in the final season of the Istanbul Football League.
 They finished 5th.